 Hult’s annual Global Speaker Series returned amid much anticipation for this year’s Day of Disruption.
 World-renowned entrepreneurs and business leaders met students on our global campuses in Boston, London, San Francisco, and Dubai, for a memorable day of buzzing activities and inspiring speeches.
 Hult alumni joined the 1,000+ attendees on the global livestream and joined in welcoming EasyJet CEO Carolyn McCall, Bitcoin Founder Brock Pierce, Airbnb Chief of Strategy & Hospitality Chip Conley, Local Motors Co-Founder John B. ‘Jay’ Rogers, Executive Director of Singularity University Salim Ismail, aviation expert Laila Hareb of GCCA, and CFO of Novartis Chris Klee, among others, to share their experiences of disruption in the digital age and how to harness this unprecedented dynamic for business success.
-At Hult, we strive to provide the best and most relevant business education on the planet.
-We teach our students to challenge the status quo.
+At Hult, we are committed to providing the best and most relevant business education on the planet.
+We challenge our students to question the status quo.
 And so disruption is naturally aligned to who we are.

 Read on for the highlights of our 13 hours of non-stop, global disruption.
 Timings are in GMT.